-Fines can be up to 10 per cent of the undertaking's worldwide turnover in the past business year and are calculated according to the CMA's 2012 guidance (taking account of factors like duration, aggravating or mitigating factors, deterrence, proportionality and settlement discounts) (OFT 423).
+Fines can be up to 10 per cent of the undertaking's worldwide turnover in the past business year and are calculated according to the CMA's 2012 guidance (taking account of factors such as duration, aggravating or mitigating factors, deterrence, proportionality and settlement discounts) (OFT 423).
 The largest fine that the CMA has imposed for an abuse of dominance is the £84.2 million fine imposed on Pfizer for excessive pricing.
+The next largest fine is the £50 million penalty that Ofcom imposed on Royal Mail in relation to alleged discriminatory pricing.